kaldi-asr/kaldi/egs/rm/s4/README.txt

 as in the original recipe

 - no speaker-dependent processing

+- only the steps up to tri2a stage are implemented

 - on the plus side it requires less disk space (about 220MB)